 However, single-use plastic bottles end up as trash washed up on beaches all over the world, including Hawaii.
 There’s nothing worse than plastic trash on beaches to ruin paradise.

-Lucky though, with a bit of organization, there is a very simple solution.
-Refillable bottles made from other materials such as stainless steel, are a zero waste, plastic-free alternative to plastic bottles.
-See the top rated reusable water bottle here.
+Luckily though, with a bit of organization, there is a very simple solution.
+Refillable bottles made from other materials, such as stainless steel, are a zero-waste, plastic-free alternative to plastic bottles.
+See the top-rated reusable water bottle here.

-As the public water in Hawaii is known to be very clean, refilling stainless steel bottles with tap water shouldn’t be a problem.
+As the public water in Hawaii is known to be very clean, refilling a reusable water bottle with tap water shouldn’t be a problem.

 4. Zero Waste Toiletries